 Facts about Pocahontas

-Pocahontas was the nickname of Mataoaka, a young woman who wasn an emissary between native tribes and English setters in North America’s early Colonial period.
+Pocahontas was the nickname of Mataoaka, a young woman who became an emissary between native tribes and English setters in North America’s early Colonial period.

 Pocahontas was the daughter of Powhatan, an important chief of several tribes of Algonquian Indians in the Chesapeake Bay region (along the coast of Virginia).
-Although she is one of the most famous Native Americans in history, biographical details are based on few resources and murky at best.
+Although she is one of the most famous Native Americans in history, her actual biographical details are scant and based on just a few resources.

 Much of the Pocahontas story came from Captain John Smith (1580-1631), an English promoter of colonization whose most well-known account was published several years after their acquaintance.
 According to Smith, his life was spared only through the intervention of Pocahontas, who at the time was around 12 years old.
 The story took on a romanticized flavor in the 19th century and over the years has been retold as a love story, but there is general agreement that Smith and Pocahontas were not sweethearts.